 1. To achieve wise use, and for wetlands to contribute fully to sustainable development, policy-makers and practitioners (such as site managers) need to recognize the important functions and the multiple values of wetlands, and reflect them in their decisions, policies and actions.
 Without wetlands, the water cycle, carbon cycle and nutrient cycle would be significantly altered, mostly detrimentally.
 Yet, often due to a failure to recognize these multiple, interconnected values, policies and decisions do not sufficiently take into account these interconnections and interdependencies.

-2. The Ramsar Convention has recognized the need to integrate the [important functions and] multiple values of wetlands into decision making and has produced policy briefs1, technical reports and wider guidance to address the importance of this issue.
-However, a review published in 2016 concluded that there is an urgent need to ensure that the requirement to assess a broad range of ecosystem services [, and it must be updated considering the approach of the Strategic Plan towards ecosystem functions and services,] is achieved in accordance with the reporting obligations under the Ramsar Convention.
-This improved awareness of and reporting on a comprehensive range of ecosystem [functions and] services is required for both Ramsar Sites and other wetlands.
+2. The Ramsar Convention has recognized the need to integrate the important functions and multiple values of wetlands into decision making and has produced policy briefs1, technical reports and wider guidance to address the importance of this issue.
+However, a review published in 2016 concluded that there is an urgent need to ensure that the requirement to assess a broad range of ecosystem services is achieved in accordance with the reporting obligations under the Ramsar Convention.
+This improved awareness of and reporting on a comprehensive range of ecosystem functions and ecosystem services is required for both Ramsar Sites and other wetlands.

 3. However, there are inherent limitations, including resourcing, access, cooperation and capacity, which have acted as barriers to more extensive attempts to recognize the functions and multiple benefits that wetlands provide.
-Therefore, the development of procedures for assessing wetland ecosystem [functions and] services should be targeted and pragmatic in their approach and involve participation of local communities and indigenous knowledge, as appropriate.
+Therefore, the development of procedures for assessing wetland ecosystem functions and ecosystem services should be targeted and pragmatic in their approach and involve participation of local communities and indigenous knowledge, as appropriate.

 4. Many wetland managers have limited time and resources.
-Therefore, the development of approaches to assessing wetland ecosystem [functions and] services needs to satisfy the definition of “rapid” insofar that no more than two people should spend more than half a day in the field and another half day of preparation and analysis.
+Therefore, the development of approaches to assessing wetland ecosystem services needs to satisfy the definition of “rapid” insofar that no more than two people should spend more than half a day in the field and another half day of preparation and analysis.

-The rapid assessment of wetland ecosystem services
+Rapid assessment of wetland ecosystem services

-5. The development of the Rapid assessment of wetland ecosystem services (RAWES) approach [, as one of the approaches that can be developed,] has considered the requirements of the Ramsar Convention, and particularly the need for qualitative assessments that are not resource intensive and that can be applied within the context of Ramsar Convention-related reporting.
+5. The development of the Rapid assessment of wetland ecosystem services (RAWES) approach, as an example of approaches that can be developed, has considered the requirements of the Ramsar Convention, and particularly the need for qualitative assessments that are not resource intensive and that can be applied within the context of Ramsar Convention-related reporting.
 However, consideration has also been given to developing an approach that would have wider utility as part of a broader suite of assessment approaches.
 Consequently, the objective of the RAWES approach is to facilitate an assessment of the plurality of benefits provided by a wetland which can be considered genuinely rapid, involving limited resources.

-6. [Based on an understanding of what is required by] [The methods to be developed must be based on the understanding of] a specific, but global, wetland audience, the approach has, at its core, the realization that in many situations the availability of time, money and detailed information will be limited and such barriers need to be overcome if the full range of [functions and ] values is to be recognized.
+6. Based on an understanding of what is required by a specific, but global, wetland audience, the approach has, at its core, the realization that in many situations the availability of time, money and detailed information will be limited and such barriers need to be overcome if the full range of functions and values is to be recognized.
 Furthermore, the development of the RAWES approach recognizes that less time-intensive methods can be applied at a range of scales, from the site to the landscape or catchment.
-Too often, assessments of ecosystem [functions and] services are limited in their scope and fail to identify the multiplicity of benefits provided by wetlands, focusing on a few easy-to-recognize benefits, and consequently inherently assigning a default value of zero to these services and thereby excluding them from decision-making fora.
+Too often, assessments of ecosystem services are limited in their scope and fail to identify the multiplicity of benefits provided by wetlands, focusing on a few easy-to-recognize benefits, and consequently inherently assigning a default value of zero to these services and thereby excluding them from decision-making fora.